AmosTona/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script adds execution permission to the owner, the group owner and the other users,to the file hello This script adds all permissions to the user and no permission to bothe the owner and the group This script adds all permisions to the owner, execution permission to the group and execution and write permision to the user
+This script adds execution permission to the owner, the group owner and the other users,to the file hello This script adds all permissions to the user and no permission to bothe the owner and the group This script adds all permisions to the owner, execution permission to the group and execution and write permision to the user This script set's the mode of the hello file the same as olleh's mode